NoahTheDuke/splint/docs/configuration.md

 ## Merging options

 When identifying whether to apply a given rule to a form, the provided sources of configuration are merged: Command line options override `.splint.edn`, and inline options override command line options.

+## Auto-Generated Configuration

+If you wish to use Splint but have a large number of offenses, it can be helpful to "start from zero" and disable all of the rules that raise diagnostics.
+Instead of hand-crafting such a config file, use `--auto-gen-config`, which will run Splint over the chosen directories/files and then create a `.splint.edn` file that disables each failing rule.
+Each rule has a comment with the number of diagnostics and the `:description` and the available styles of the rule, which should provide enough information to make reasonable decisions about how to fix each one.